greenelab/hclust/README.md

 ```

 The function receives two sets of indexes and the distance matrix computed between each datum and every other datum.
+The function should return a number (int or float)

 *Default value:* `averageDistance` from this `hclust` package
 *Other built-in values:* `minDistance` and `maxDistance` from this `hclust` package